Commvault Announces Fiscal 2018 First Quarter Financial Results

 First Quarter Highlights Include:

-On a GAAP basis, loss from operations (EBIT) was $6.3 million for the first quarter compared to income of $18.2 million in the same period of the prior year.
-Non-GAAP income from operations (EBIT) decreased to $9.3 million in the first quarter of fiscal 2016 compared to $33.0 million in the first quarter of the prior year.
+On a GAAP basis, loss from operations (EBIT) was $4.4 million for the first quarter compared to a loss of $3.2 million in the prior year.
+Non-GAAP EBIT increased 11% to $15.9 million in the quarter compared to $14.3 million in the prior year.

-Operating cash flow totaled $21.9 million for the first quarter of fiscal 2016.
-Total cash and short-term investments were $411.4 million as of June 30, 2015 compared to $387.6 million as of March 31, 2015.
-During the quarter there were no borrowings against the revolving credit facility.
+Operating cash flow totaled $19.9 million for the first quarter of fiscal 2018 compared to $24.0 million in the prior year quarter.
+In the first quarter of fiscal 2018 Commvault made a $3.0 million prepayment for software royalties related to solutions for hyper-converged environments and scale-out appliances.
+Total cash and short-term investments were $481.0 million as of June 30, 2017 compared to $450.2 million as of March 31, 2017.

 Recent Business Highlights: